1. GENERAL OFFICE CONDUCT

 You must report this to your supervisor or Department Chair who will provide the information to the Human Resources Office.
 To the extent possible, this information will be kept confidential but it will be necessary to report the information to selected members of the Crisis Response Committee.
 Simpson College reserves the right to declare what constitutes a communicable disease under this policy in accordance with the United States Department of Health and Human Services and the Center for Disease Control.

+The College reserves the right to exclude a person with a communicable disease from the workplace facilities, programs and functions if the organization finds that, based on a medical determination, such restriction is necessary for the welfare of the person who has the communicable disease and/or the welfare of others within the workplace.
 If the College determines it is in the best interest of the campus community that a period of isolation is necessary, you may be placed on paid administrative leave or asked to work from home (if possible).
 The duration of the isolation will be based on the guidelines provided by Public Health officials.

 The College may also choose to implement a strategy of social distancing in order to minimize transmission of a communicable disease from person to person.
 Simpson’s Communicable Disease Plan includes social distancing provisions to implement immediately upon direction from the College President, and/or Public Health officials.